 The Simulation Center

 The Simulation Center supports undergraduate and graduate student learning outcomes.
-High-fidelity simulators include two METI Man Pre-hospital models; one METI Man Nursing model; one Human Patient Simulator (HPS) Pediatric; one Pediatric HAL; and one Human Patient Simulator (HPS) Baby.
+High-fidelity simulators include two METI Man Pre-hospital models; one METI Man Nursing model; one Human Patient Simulator (HPS) Pediatric; one Pediatric HAL; Noelle with newborn; and Newborn HAL.
 These simulators are located on the 5th floor of the SON.
-One high-fidelity Human Patient Simulator (HPS) Adult; Noelle with newborn; and Newborn HAL are located on the 2nd floor of the SON.
-Anesthesia systems complete with medical gases and patient monitors compliment the HPS simulators for reality based instruction and practice.
-The 2nd floor is equipped with recording equipment which can be used for real time shared learning and for future reference.
+One high-fidelity Human Patient Simulator (HPS) Adult; one Lucina with newborn; and Luna Baby simulator are located on the 2nd floor of the SON.
+Anesthesia systems complete with medical gases and patient monitors compliment the HPS simulators for reality-based instruction and practice.
+The 2nd floor is equipped with recording equipment which can be used for real time-shared learning and for future reference.

 Additional services offered by the center include a secured testing area for students, including those students with special accommodations in all testing situations.
-All students have access to various educational pamphlets and models, posters for patient teaching, and specialized equipment such as titmus and audiometers for health screening in the community setting.
+All students have access to models, posters for patient teaching, and specialized equipment such as vision screeners and audiometers for health screening in the community setting.
 There is a small group workroom available to students upon request and availability.
 A student lounge is available for breaks and an additional study area.
-The Information Technology (IT) Staff is responsible for all aspects of computer based testing and assists the NSTC faculty and staff with computer related issues.
+The Information Technology (IT) Staff is responsible for all aspects of computer-based testing and assists the NSTC faculty and staff with computer related issues.

 Simulation Center Accreditation